PantalaLabs/taste-flavor/README.md

 There are other CMPs who have also confirmed participation but asked to wait until they sent the full Mood or asked to contact them later.
 ```
 UPDATES:
+10/21/2019
+Last friday I´ve turned on the module to make some speed tests with fast instrument change.
+Unhapilly I experiented a very loud glitch coming from Pure Data when it load the new selected instrument.
+Basically it makes a sudden stop before load the new instrument into memory.
+After some poking and coding , the solution was to increase from 6 channels to 12 independent channels.
+Yes , 12 channels working simultaneously.
+This solution allows each instrument to be played at any time without interrupting another instrument that should be played to its end.
+Now works like a breeze.
+This issue led me to decide to test other hardware solution too.
+Swap from RaspberryPi + Pisound to Sparkfun WavTrigger.
+I already finished the order , now wait arrival.
+The new panel and PCB wasn´t shipped yet.
+So, I can´t record the new video this week as expected.

 10/12/2019:
 <li>new panel with function buttons to make tweaking easier, USB input and some graphic changes;
 <li>new schaematic and pcb;